 Every battalion carried a white colonel flag and another in the regimental colour.
-The flags measured 1,82 m. x 2,66 m., were fringed in gold and mounted on a 3,35 m. red wooden pole with a gilded finial.
+The flags were mounted on a 3,35 m. red wooden pole with a gilded finial.
 Two golden cords with knots were attached to the flagpole.

 White colonel flag bore the imperial eagle which had on a breastplate the regimental arms encircled with St.George’s Order.
 Some regiment whose had no proper regimental arms, adopted Moscow city coat of arms with a golden scroll carrying the name of the regiment in cyrillic characters.
 In each corner of the white flag a flame pointing at the centre, in the regimental colour.

 The regimental flag had similar flames, a crown (five pattern of crown have been depicted) and below a gold or silver shield with the regimental coat of arms or the cipher of Elizabeth Petrovna “EPI” for regiments without specific coat of arms.
 Behind the shield with coat of arms, 7 transversal bars (5 in case of shield with only EPI).